-Ilke Arslan is currently the Interim Director of the Center for Nanoscale Materials (CNM) and the Nanoscience and Technology Division at Argonne National Laboratory.
+Ilke Arslan is currently the Director of the Center for Nanoscale Materials (CNM) and the Nanoscience and Technology Division at Argonne National Laboratory.
 After receiving her PhD degree in physics from the University of California, Davis (UC

 Davis), she spent two years at the University of Cambridge working under the National Science Foundation International Research Fellowship and the Royal Society USA Research Fellowship.
 She has held the Truman Fellowship from Sandia National Laboratories,

 an Assistant Professorship at UC Davis’ Department of Chemical Engineering and Materials Science, a senior scientist position (and adjunct faculty at UC Davis) at the Pacific Northwest National Laboratory, and a position as Group Leader for

 Electron and X-ray Microscopy at Argonne’s CNM.
 Arslan has been honored with the Presidential Early Career Award for Scientists and Engineers (PECASE), and the Oppenheimer Science and Energy Leadership Program (OSELP).

 Arslan has been heavily involved with the Materials Research Society (MRS) throughout her career.
 Starting as an undergraduate, she received the MRS Undergraduate Materials Research Initiative Award for performing undergraduate research.
 As a graduate

 student, she received the MRS Graduate Student Gold Award.
 Over her professional career, she has served, and continues to serve, the MRS in numerous ways:

 - Meeting Chair for the 2017 Fall MRS Meeting;

 - Symposium Organizer for Fall MRS Meetings in 2013 and 2016;

 - MRS Government Affairs Committee (and until recently the Vice Chair of the GAC);